Ready To RISE

 Q: I have a lot of ideas and passions for a business for good – but I don’t know how to tease out which one would be the most practical, with the most impact, and the one best working for me.
 Will this training course help me with it?

-A: Yes, the ideation workshop with help you working on your ideas and funnel them into a valid option that works for you; and the (work)life blend session will support you in learning about your personal passions and values and how this impacts your personal life and work balance.
+A: Yes!
+The training includes an ideation workshop to help you work on your ideas and funnel them into a valid option that works for you.
+Other sessions such as the (work)life blend session will help you to uncover your passions and values and how this impacts your personal life and work balance.

 Q: Is there an application deadline?

-Q: Can I join the training even though I am in full-time employment?
+Q: Can I join the training even though I am in employment?

 A: Yes, as long as you are able to join the weekly online training.